Covid-19 & Private Hire | Updates

 Otto Car temporarily reduce rents by 50% | 17th March

 In an effort to support PCO drivers during this difficult period, rents for PCO drivers on our Rent 2 Buy and PCO Car Hire scheme have been reduced by 50% from the next payment date.
-Full statement can be found here
+Feel free to read our full statement.

 Looking for more PCO support and information?
 Check out our PCO Support page, filled with content including our driver blog, podcast, electric car guide and PHV driver magazine.